JeffHeck/SchoolDataProject/pagesManual/LeviesReport/report_levies_20240213.md

 ## Summary

-To date the following number of measures for the February 13th 2024 election have been analyzed:
+Listed below are the the counts and type for the tax measures for the February 13th 2024 election that have been analyzed:
 - Bonds: 18
-- Enrichment Levies: 105
+- Enrichment Levies: 120
-- Capital / Tech Levies: 23
+- Capital / Tech Levies: 41

+There are at least 3 more bonds to analyze for the following school districts once these districts supply copies of their bond/levy projection datasheets:
+- Benton County, Paterson SD
+- Lewis County, Pe Ell SD
+- Thurston County, Rochester SD

+The following counties have yet to post or supply copies of their districts' tax measure resolutions:
+- Adams
+- Grays Harbor
+- Skamania

 ___